squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 - eucalypt 112, clojure-mode 164: pass
 - replicant 254 of 256: the two string-keyed CSS cases above
 - babashka/cli: 3 failures, 1 error, string command tables, adapt upstream
-- reagami: fails wholesale, it calls string methods straight on hiccup tags (`(.toUpperCase tag)`).
-Needs `(name tag)` at the boundary, the same normalization replicant already does.
-Adapt upstream.
+- reagami: failed wholesale at first, it called string methods straight on hiccup tags (`(.toUpperCase tag)`).
+Adapted on reagami branch `real-keywords`: unconditional `(name tag)` (deleting the squint-only reader conditionals), plain string constants for the internal vnode property keys, and two test-side normalizations.
+70 of 70 assertions pass, and the adapted code is also green on stock squint 0.14.203.

 ## JS interop